 Fivetran was founded in 2012 as an ELT tool for hyper-growth companies.

-Fivetran has a strong reputation for maintenance and support for databases (change data capture) and the largest business applications.
+Fivetran has many competitors, but they are among the strongest in brand reputation for maintenance and support for databases (change data capture) and the largest business applications.
 When teams get started, they can't go wrong with Fivetran for scalable data pipelines.

 With a native integration with DBT, Fivetran can help turn raw data into insights with native transformation.
 For connectors that have complex data models, these off-the-shelf queries can save analytics teams significant work.